-Look, I know it may seem counterintuitive to add busy shapes and large flowery elements to the walls of a tiny room.
-But trust me, If you work smart the result can create the most beautiful and charming accents for your home.
+I know it may seem counterintuitive to add busy shapes and large flowery elements to the walls of a tiny room, But trust me, the result can create the most beautiful and charming accents for your home.
 You just have to work smart!
 That’s what this post is about.

-So What Are The Best Wallpaper Patterns For Small Spaces?
+So What Wallpaper Patterns Work Best For Small Spaces?

-It doesn’t have to be literal stripes like the ones above.
-Any pattern that creates vertical or horizontal lines will do the trick.
+NOTE: It doesn’t have to be literal stripes like the images above.
+Any pattern that creates vertical or horizontal lines will do the trick!

 I found a few wallpaper gems on Amazon: